ionic-team/ionic-site/_posts/2015-03-02-collection-repeat-iteration-two.md

 This is still an improvement from normal src, which just doesn't cache well at all.

-We're experimenting with [a few more tricks](https://github.com/driftyco/ionic/issues/3194) to help iOS, and plan to release them as a simple-to-use solution soon.
+We're experimenting with [a few more tricks](https://github.com/driftyco/ionic/issues/3194) to improve iOS performance, and plan to release them as a simple-to-use solution soon.
 We welcome your ideas!

 ### Where We Are